SharePoint/sp-dev-docs/docs/sp-add-ins/design-sharepoint-add-ins.md

 # Design SharePoint Add-ins
-Get an overview of the design and architecture options that are available in SharePoint Add-ins, and learn how to make the right decisions to ease the development of your add-in in SharePoint 2013.
+Get an overview of the design and architecture options that are available in SharePoint Add-ins, and learn how to make the right decisions to ease the development of your add-in in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).